Secure Network Code for Adaptive and Active Attacks with No-Randomness in Intermediate Nodes: Acknowledgments

 \section{Acknowledgments}

 The authors are very grateful to Dr. Wangmei Guo for her helpful discussions and her hospitality during the authors' stay in Xidian University.
+They also are grateful to Mr. Seunghoan Song for helpful comments for Appendix and Lemma 4.
 The authors thank a reviewer of the previous version of this paper for explaining the network code given in Fig. \ref{FT}.
-MH was supported in part by the JSPS Grant-in-Aid for Scientific Research (A) No.17H01280, (B) No. 16KT0017, (C) No. 16K00014, and Kayamori Foundation of Informational Science Advancement.
+They are also grateful to the referees of this paper to their helpful comments.

 \appendices